 There are two private projects in Florida and several in Texas.
 These private rentals command a premium price, which is beyond what most people can afford, even with a regular income.

-This appears to be the first multi-unit project to include low-EMF features to accommodate people with electrical sensitivities.
+This appears to be the first multi-unit project in the United States to include low-EMF features to accommodate people with electrical sensitivities.

 The Snowflake project

 The Snowflake project is located in the high desert of northeast Arizona.
 The nearest town is Snowflake, about six miles to the west.
 The area is lightly populated, with little or no industry, agriculture or mining.
 Nearly thirty people with MCS live in the vicinity, in custom built housing on 20-40 acre individual parcels.

 The project became reality because Susan Molloy, a local disability rights activist, had for many years advocated accessible affordable housing for people with disabling sensitivities.
 The project was financed by the Arizona Department of Housing.